 For a twenty-something struggling with the college which may or may not help him get a decent job, this seemed like a really viable alternative.

-What many would forget (or simply didn’t want to think about) was that for every ‘durrrr’ out there, there were hundreds, maybe even thousands, who tried but never made it in the cruel world of real money poker.
+What many would forget (or simply didn’t want to think about) was that for every ‘durrrr’ out there, there were hundreds, maybe even thousands, who tried but never made it in the cruel world of real money poker, often because of tilt.

 It was no child’s play, far from it, it just seemed like it because we were focused on a few guys who were sitting at the top.